hintron/slurm-meson/meson_notes.md

 ===============

 There is a default 'lib' prefix to all libraries.
 To get rid of it, specify `name_prefix=''`.
-This was needed for slurm to find the plugin shared libraries.
+This was needed for Slurm to find the plugin shared libraries.

 libslurm, libslurmfull, libcommon